sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Switch to eMPIRe
  * Switch to ecl
  * Update Python to 2.5.4
- * Ppdate Pari to 2.3.4svn
+ * Update Pari to 2.3.4svn

 Here's a summary of features in this release, categorized under various headings.